GabyNor05/Psychpix/README.md

 Psychedelic Pixels is an e-commerce platform dedicated to showcasing and selling unconventional, surreal, and imaginative artwork.
 The website offers a curated selection of unique paintings, sculptures, and other artistic creations that fall outside the mainstream.
 Its primary purpose is to give art lovers, collectors, and curious minds a place to discover and purchase "weird art" works that are bold, thought-provoking, and unlike anything found in traditional galleries.
 By connecting eccentric artists with an audience that appreciates the bizarre and the extraordinary, Psychedelic Pixels celebrates creativity in its most unusual forms.

+## About Psychedelic Pixels authentication method

+Psychedelic Pixels features a unique login and signup system where, instead of entering a traditional password, users authenticate by playing a custom sequence of 7 notes on a virtual piano.
+This melody acts as their secure and creative authentication method, reflecting the site's artistic and unconventional spirit.

 ## Psychedelic Pixels is Build with

 [![Javascript](https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E)](https://www.javascript.com/)